-CRCC makes all its settlements and cash collateral requirements in COP through the large-value payment system administered by the Central Bank.
+For the Fixed Income, Financial Derivatives, Equities and Swaps Segments, CRCC performs all its settlements and collateral requirements in cash in Colombian pesos through the payment system administered by the Central Bank.
+For the Foreign Exchange Segment, CRCC settles in both Colombian pesos (COP) and U.S. dollars (USD) through its correspondent banks.
 Also, the CRCC admits USD as collateral Liquidity requirements are estimated and reviewed daily, during the day and at the close of the session, considering the default of the two Members with the greatest exposure to risk in normal or stressed market situations for each Segment.

-The main mechanisms for CRCC to access reliable/available liquid resources are: (i) transitional access to cash collateral at CRCC; (ii) access to liquid resources of CRCC; (iii) access to Primary government securities dealers managed by the Central Bank - Sistema Electrónico de Negociación - SEN (t+0 settlement system) to settle both guarantees on government debt securities in the event of default by a Member and the capital of CRCC invested in government debt securities; and (iv) access to the Central Bank liquidity facilities.
+The main mechanisms for CRCC to access reliable/available liquid resources are: (i) transitional access to cash collateral at CRCC; (ii) access to liquid resources of CRCC; (iii) access to Primary government securities dealers managed by the Central Bank - Sistema Electrónico de Negociación - SEN (t+0 settlement system) to settle both guarantees on government debt securities in the event of default by a Member and the capital of CRCC invested in government debt securities; and (iv) access to the Central Bank liquidity facilities , v) the liquidity provider scheme of the Foreign Exchange Segment, which has committed lines and vi) access to USD lines with the Central Bank.